 Learn more about this unique land through an ArcGIS storymap

-The plan is based on a shared vision for the future: “Heal the Land; Heal the People” and envisions a healing place for all: community members, visitors, wildlife and natural ecosystems.
+The Concept Plan is based on a shared vision for the future: “Heal the Land; Heal the People” and envisions a healing place for all: community members, visitors, wildlife and natural ecosystems.
+It includes recommendations for an interpretive, healing trail with educational elements, enhancements to existing agricultural operations and large-scale, ecological restoration along the Boulder Creek corridor.

-Community Feedback
+Community Feedback on Concept Plan

-The city and Arapaho and Cheyenne Tribal Representatives thank community members for providing feedback on the draft Concept Plan through an online questionnaire from Monday, March 25, through Sunday, April 14.
+The city and Arapaho and Cheyenne Tribal Representatives thank community members for providing feedback on the Concept Plan through an online questionnaire from Monday, March 25, through Sunday, April 14.
 We received more than 473 completed questionnaires and many written comments PDF.
 In addition, OSMP staff heard directly from dozens of community members during in-person listening sessions and through emails and long-form comment submissions PDF Written comments received through the engagement period are compiled into a compendium PDF.

 • Ecological restoration to “heal the land” (84% strongly support, 9% somewhat support)